akeneo/onboarder-helpcenter/content/md/retailer-onboarder/review-suppliers-propositions/review-new-products.md

 :::

 :::info
-New assets suggested by suppliers are sent in proposals and they are automatically added to the right asset collection when the proposal is accepted.
-You can then set a label to the asset or change other attribute of the asset like described into [this article](https://help.akeneo.com/pim/serenity/articles/manage-asset-families.html).
+New assets suggested by suppliers are sent in proposals and they are automatically added to the right asset collection when the new product is accepted.
+You can [change the asset](https://help.akeneo.com/pim/serenity/articles/manage-asset-families.html)(label, other attributes).
 :::